gwcoffey/gwcoffey.com/content/archive/listapp/things-that-are-hazardous-to-my-health-but-i-do-anyway/index.md

 ---
-title: THINGS THAT ARE HAZARDOUS TO MY HEALTH BUT I DO ANYWAY ☢☣
+title: Things That Are Hazardous to My Health but I Do Anyway ☢☣
 date: '2015-12-29T04:49:22+00:00'
 archive: listapp
 weblog: false